 Though the farmstead's mailing address is Schodack Landing, it is actually situated in the historic town of Stuyvesant, about 15 miles south of Albany.
 Legend says Stuyvesant was the first landing site for Henry Hudson after he made his way up the Hudson River from Manhattan.
 The area was home to many of the early Dutch settlers, and thus the name Dutch Hollow was chosen for the farm.

 Dutch Hollow Farm is operated today as a Limited Liability Corporation.
-The partners are brothers Brian (front right), Alan (second left) and Nathan (far right) Chittenden, and their parents, Paul (center) and Melanie (far left).
+The partners are brothers Brian, Alan and Nathan Chittenden, and their parents, Paul and Melanie.